saitejam23/Electoral-Bond-Funding-SQL/README.md

 # Project Description:

-> In this repository we are trying to create a database on electoral bond data and trying to write some queries to answer some question (EDA using SQL)
+> In this repository I have try to create a database on electoral bond Funding and trying to write some queries to answer some question (EDA using SQL)

-#### What are we accomplishing :
+#### What are I have accomplishing :

-We are creating a database from raw data and exploring how to write sql queries.
+Iam creating a database from raw data and exploring how to write sql queries.

 # Electoral Bond Funding :